muratk5n/thirdwave/en/README.md

 ---

-When specific answers are required that have to be true, one could say part of the definition of (strong) AI, deep neural nets have a huge problem.
+When specific answers are required to be true, one could say part of the definition of (strong) AI, deep neural nets have a huge problem.

 ---